modularcloud/explorer/apps/verify/README.md

 		{  "error":  "Couldn't extract files from the request.
 Please make sure you have added files"  }
 		 ```
 - 500 Internal Server Error:
-	-	All the other errors including compilation mismatch and resource missing
+	-	All the other errors including compilation mismatch and resources missing

 **/api/contract-verification/persist-verified**